ShieldOrder/process-layer-doctrine/applications/zcg/01-System-Boundary-and-Roles.md

 ## Governance Mechanism

-The governance mechanism defines how authority is exercised.
+The governance mechanism defines how decision-making responsibility is exercised.

 In ZCG, this typically includes:
-- Committee based discretion
+- Committee-based discretion
 - Defined voting or approval thresholds
 - Term limits and periodic turnover